websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 Now you need a few updates to the `DataProvider` class:

-- Validate that a valid URL is passed
+- Validate the URL added in the settings form.
 - Instantiate a `DataProviderSettings` object
 - Set the URL into the response